Boeing 777X: 2017

 In April 2017, the initial one-piece wing spar came onto the assembly jig and was about to enter lay-up in June; first parts assembly for the initial -9, a static test airframe, were underway in the purpose-built wing center near Everett, Washington.
 Four -9s, a fatigue-test airframe, and two -8s were planned for testing.
 Tests of avionics, power and integrated systems continue in Boeing Field laboratories and were integrated into an "Airplane Zero" in 2017 as 70% detailed design was done by June 2017.

 The assembly of the first composite wing test example began in Everett in late September 2017 with its top section lowered into a jig for robotic drilling.
 Boeing launched the 777-9 production on October 23 with the wing spar drilling; its maiden flight was scheduled in the first quarter of 2019, one year before its introduction, perhaps with Emirates.

-On November 7, 90% of the engineering drawings were released, with the airframe before the systems: 99% of the wing and 98% of the fuselage drawings are released.
+On November 7, 90% of the engineering drawings were released, with the airframe before the systems: 99% of the wing and 98% of the fuselage drawings were also released.
 The detailed design phase was expected to be completed in 2017 as avionics, power and other systems are ready for ground tests.
 Aircraft Numbers 1 and 6 were planned to be used for ground tests; four 777-9s (No. 2 to 5) were slated for the flight test and certification campaign, with two 777-8s to come later.
 Final assembly was planned to start in 2018 before roll-out the same year.

 The 777X production techniques were expected to be major cost-cutters.
 The Fuselage Automated Upright Build (FAUB) system was developed and quietly tested in Anacortes, Washington, 40 miles north of the 777 Everett assembly plant.
 A major leap in automated production, it drills the tens of thousands of holes in the fuselage more quickly, accurately, and safely.
 The wings are the first produced by Boeing in composite and not out-sourced like for the 787, and production is largely automated as well.
 The specifically built billion-dollar factory has excess capacity, laying the foundation for the company's expected future programs: the New Midsize Airplane (NMA) and later the New Small Airplane to replace the 737.